 I see your love for me through your tender care.

-The Compton Oak, one of the largest of its kind.
+The Compton Oak, a one hundred plus years old tree.
+It is one of the largest of its kind.
 Found in Williamsburg, Virginia.

 No matter how much I look, I can’t see all of you.